sockeqwe/website-old/_posts/2015-01-10-annotationprocessing101.md

 ## Searching For @Factory
-So lets fullfill `process()` method step by step.
+So lets implement the `process()` method step by step.
 First we start with searching for classes annotated with `@Factory`:

 {% highlight java %}